 If you are using Microsoft Phone system in O365, you might already be using Call Queues and Auto Attendant features.
 For those who haven’t use them yet (you might be still using Skype for Business Server on-premises), Call Queues are the equivalent of Response Group Services Hunt Groups.
 Auto Attendant is the online version of Response Groups IVR.
 This also replaces the Auto Attendant feature in Exchange UM.

-If you are using on-premises Skype for Business server and thinking about moving to either Teams or Skype for Business online (which you should), and want to use the same PSTN numbers that you use in on-premises server for hunt groups, then this explains how you can do that.
+If you are using on-premises Skype for Business server and thinking about moving to Skype for Business online (which you should), and want to use the same PSTN numbers that you use in on-premises server for hunt groups, then this explains how you can do that.

 Typically, Call Queues and Auto Attendant services needs a “Service Number” that acquired from Microsoft to be associated with these services.
 This is fine if the deployment is a “green field” deployment and no numbers have been published outside.
 But, using services numbers will be challenging when moving on on-premises platform to Teams or SfBO as already published numbers need to be changed.

-In this article, i’m going to explain how you could retain the existing published hunt group numbers and move to Teams or SfBO.
+In this article, i’m going to explain how you could retain the existing published hunt group numbers and move to SfBO, using Cloud Connector Edition.
 This article only applies to;

 - Cloud Connector Edition deployments for Skype for Business Online (SfBO)